 “Where’s your money?”
 Callahan countered.

-Time seemed to stand still but in reality, it only took a split second before two other black-shirted teens jumped from the car.
+Time seemed to stand still, but in reality it only took a split second before two other black-shirted teens jumped from the car.
 They pointed guns, big hand guns, at Sid and Charlie.

-“Hand over the money.”
+“Hand over the money,” they ordered.

 Durk’s gun was in his right hand, finger on the trigger, left hand steadying it.
 Sid pulled his gun from his jacket pocket.
 Charlie did the same and stepped to the right blocking Durk’s view.
 Durk, gun still drawn and aimed, moved to get a better view.
 When he did, he accidently kicked a bottle which clattered from behind the dumpster.